openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

          results = pipe(phrase)
          print(results)

-The model can be also :ref:`saved into a compressed format <save_pretrained>`, resulting in a smaller binary file.
+The model can also be :ref:`saved into a compressed format <save_pretrained>`, resulting in a smaller binary file.

-**4-bit weight quantization** method stands for an INT4-INT8 mixed-precision weight quantization, where INT4 is considered as the primary precision and asymmetric INT8 is the backup one.
-It usually results in a smaller model size and lower inference latency, although the accuracy degradation can be higher, depending on the model.
+**4-bit weight quantization** is actually a mixed-precision compression, primarily INT4 and a backup asymmetric INT8 precisions.
+It produces a smaller model, offering lower inference latency but potentially noticeable accuracy degradation, depending on the model.

 The code snippet below shows how to do 4-bit quantization of the model weights represented in OpenVINO IR using NNCF: